 This special ebook has been created by historian Saul David from his acclaimed work 100 Days to Vistory: How the Great War was Fought and Won, which was described by the Mail on Sunday as 'Inspired' and by Charles Spencer as 'A work of great originality and insight'.
-Through key dates from the Battle of Dogger Bank on 24th January 1914, to the Gallipoli landings, Saul David's gripping narrative is an enthralling tribute to a generation of men and women whose sacrifice should never be forgotten.
+Through key dates from 4 August 1914, when Britain declared war, to the Christmas Truce of 24 December 1914, Saul David's gripping narrative is an enthralling tribute to a generation of men and women whose sacrifice should never be forgotten.

 Original and effective...Professor David exceeds the reader's expectations...one of the best measured accounts. - Times Literary Supplement

 A splendid read... a specialist in 19th century colonial wars and a fine writer, David has intelligently boiled down recent scholarship on the war. - The Observer

 Saul David has come up with an ingenious approach...
 The charm of this unorthodox technique becomes clear as soon as you open the book... a remarkable book. - Daily Mail

 Splendidly well written - fluent, engaging, well paced and, despite the grim subject matter, often entertaining. - New Statesman

 Fascinating, original...vivid...brilliantly conveys the global scale of the conflict...if you usually find military history rather turgid you must read this. - The Bookseller

 A free-flowing work of great originality and insight. - Charles Spencer

 All the really important dates are here, as well as some inspired choices ...
 If any book will inspire readers to investigate further, this one will. - Mail on Sunday